 The Vice-Chancellor leads the Senior Management Team of the University, Chairs the Academic Board and is a member of the Board of Governors.

-Professor Weatherill was born in Cleckheaton, Yorkshire and attended Whitcliffe Mount Grammar School.
+Professor Weatherill was born in Cleckheaton, Yorkshire and attended Whittcliffe Mount Grammar School.
 He was an undergraduate and postgraduate at the University of Southampton where he read Mathematics and Aeronautics and obtained a PhD in the Department of Mathematics for his work in magnetohydrodynamics.
 After leaving Southampton, he joined the Research Team of the Anglian Water Authority where he developed mathematical models to predict water quality in rivers and estuaries, before moving to the aerospace sector to undertake research on compressible flows at the Aircraft Research Association, Bedford.
-In 1986 he was a Research Fellow in the Department of Mechanical and Aerospace Engineering at Princeton University, USA and on his return to the UK was appointed as a lecturer in the Department of Civil Engineering at Swansea University in 1987.
+In 1986 he was a Research Fellow in the Department of Mechanical and Aerospace Engineering at Princeton University, USA and on his return to the UK was appointed lecturer in the Department of Civil Engineering at Swansea University in 1987.
 He was promoted to a Personal Chair in 1995 and became Head of Department in 1996.
-In 2001 the Engineering Departments at Swansea were integrated and Professor Weatherill was appointed Head of the School of Engineering, a post that he held until November 2007.
+In 2001 the Engineering Departments at Swansea were integrated and he was appointed Head of the School of Engineering, a post that he held until November 2007.
 In 2002 he was appointed Pro-Vice-Chancellor with the responsibility for research, a post he held until moving to the position of Pro-Vice-Chancellor and Head of the College of Engineering and Physical Science at the University of Birmingham in May 2008.
 In September 2011 he took up the position of Vice-Chancellor and Chief Executive Officer of Liverpool John Moores University.